wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

       rules:
         - 'f:/etc/fstab -> !r:^# && r:/tmp && !r:nodev;'

 The *compliance* field meets both CIS and PCI_DSS compliances.
-The user can define wich compliances each check meets.
+The user can define wich compliances each check meets based on official CIS benchmarks.

 How alerts appear
 ^^^^^^^^^^^^^^^^^

-When an agent finished a policy monitoring scan, it sends the results for each check defined in the file.
-If nothing has changed during the last scan, the results remain the same.
+When an agent finished a policy monitoring scan, it sends the results for each check defined in the policy file.
+If nothing has changed during the last scan, the results will remain the same.

 The following image shows an alert inside the Kibana app, for the ``system_audit_ssh.yml`` policy file: